 To find out more, call 13 2000.

-Our Customer Terms set out the terms and conditions on which we provide products and services to our customers.
-We provide new customers with a summary of the relevant parts of Our Customer Terms, and you can see these documents on our website or request copies at any time.
+Our Customer Terms set out the terms and conditions by which we provide products and services to our customers.
+We provide new customers with a summary of the relevant parts of Our Customer Terms, and you can see these documents on telstra.com or request copies at any time.

 To find out more, visit Our Customer Terms.